Full Alta Via 1

 Get a map before starting the trek.
 You can purchase the map online in advance or you can get it on paper once you get there.
 There are plenty of shops where you can get a good and detailed map of the Alta Via 1 in Cortina d'Ampezzo and in Dobbiaco.
 You can also download the Tabacco Maps app on your phone and download the Alta Via 1 map on your phone for a small sum.

-- Do not visit the Huts if you have symptoms!
+- Don't go to the huts if you have symptoms!

-- Huts aren't allowed to work at full capacity, so make sure to book your stay in advance
+- Not all mountain huts are allowed to operate at full capacity yet, so make sure you book your stay in advance.

 How to Book

 On Bookatrekking.com you can find and compare the adventures of your dreams.
 Is this trekking your match?
 In that case, you can proceed with your booking.
 At Bookatrekking.com you make a deposit of 30% of the total amount.
 In the case of this trek, we will check the availability at the respective accommodations for you.
 There are two possible outcomes: